Eggplant

 Soil, Sun, Water, and Spacing

 Eggplants prefer well-drained, fertile soil with a pH between 6.0 and 7.0.
-Amend the soil with compost or well-rotted manure to improve fertility and structure.
+Work compost into the bed

-Full sun is essential for optimal growth and fruit production.
-Ensure eggplants receive at least 6β8 hours of sunlight daily.
+Full sun is essential for strong growth and fruit production.
+Aim for 6–8 hours of direct sunlight daily.

 Fertilization, Care, and Problems